-The Fund, constituted on the 8th day of October, 1997, is an authorised umbrella unit trust organised pursuant to and complying with the provisions of the Act.
-Its rules are set out in the Trust Deed which is binding upon the Depositary, the AIFM and all Unitholders.
+The Fund, constituted on 13 December 2023 is established as an umbrella unit trust with segregated liability between sub-funds organised pursuant to and complying with the provisions of the Act and authorised by the Central Bank as a Qualifying Investor AIF pursuant to the AIF Rulebook.
+Its rules are set out in the Trust Deed which is binding upon the Trustee, the AIFM and all Unitholders.
+The AIFM has been appointed as the Manager of the Fund.

-The Trust Deed constitutes the Fund which is currently made up of six portfolios.
+The Trust Deed constitutes the Fund.
 The AIFM may, from time to time, create more than one Class of Units in a Portfolio to which different levels of subscription fees and expenses (including the management fee), minimum subscription, designated currency, distribution policy and such other features as the AIFM may determine may be applicable.
 Units shall be issued to investors as Units in a Class.
-In respect of certain performance fee paying Classes of one or more Portfolios as detailed in the relevant Supplement.
-Units shall be issued in Series to facilitate the performance fee which may be charged to the relevant Class of that Portfolio.
+In respect of certain performance fee paying Classes of one or more Portfolios as detailed in the relevant Supplement, Units shall be issued in Series to facilitate the performance fee which may be charged to the relevant Class of that Portfolio.
 Further details are contained in the section of the Prospectus entitled "Issue of Units" and in the relevant Supplements.
 The proceeds from the issue of Units in a Portfolio (excluding the preliminary charge) shall be applied in the records and accounts of the Fund for that Portfolio and the assets and liabilities and income and expenditure attributable thereto shall be applied to that Portfolio subject to the provisions of the Trust Deed.
 The assets of a Portfolio will be invested separately in accordance with the investment objectives and policies of that Portfolio as set out in a Supplement to this Prospectus.
 Supplements may be added to or removed from this Prospectus as Portfolios are added to the Fund or closed, as the case may be.